zapabob/ROCm/docs/reference/gpu_libraries/rand.md

 :::

 :::{grid-item-card} [hipRAND](https://rocmdocs.amd.com/projects/hipRAND/en/rtd/)
-hipRAND is a compatiblity layer for GPU accelerated FFT optimized for AMD GPUs using rocFFT. hipFFT allows for a common interface for other non AMD GPU FFT libraries.
+hipRAND is a compatibility layer for GPU accelerated FFT optimized for AMD GPUs using rocFFT. hipFFT allows for a common interface for other non AMD GPU FFT libraries.